Log Calabi-Yau mirror symmetry and non-archimedean disks: Bounding realizable tropical curves

 \section{Bounding realizable tropical curves}

-A central role in mirror symmetry is played by so called Maslov index zero disks, which are responsible for instanton corrections and wall-crossing structures, see \cite{Strominger_Mirror_symmetry_is_T-duality,Fukaya_Multivalued_Morse,Fukaya_Lagrangian_intersection_theory,Tu_On_the_reconstruction_problem,Yuan_Family_Floer_program}.
+A central role in mirror symmetry is played by so called Maslov index zero disks, which are responsible for instanton corrections and wall-crossing structures, see \cite{Strominger_Mirror_symmetry_is_T-duality}.
 Here we give a coarse but simple way of controlling them: once we bound the class, we find a collection of codimension one walls in $\Sk(U)$ which contain their tropicalisations.
 These walls then control the bending of our version of tropical curves, see \cref{prop:tree_bound}.
 A much more refined version of these walls is the scattering diagram treated in \cref{sec:scattering}.
+The main result of the section is \cref{prop:tree_bound}, which allows us to make the balancing statement \cref{def:Balcon}.